HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 * Creation, search, and update of a case record between an MDI CMS and an EDRS via a document bundle for development of a death certificate
 * Transmission of diagnostic findings from a forensic toxicology laboratory to an MDI system via a diagnostic report and message bundle
 * Transmission of PDF reports within the MDI community
-* Transmission of a completed death certificate for review
+* Transmission of a completed death certificate for review for several cases other than death certification

 For more details, see the [Use Cases](mdi_use_cases.html) page.